Reference 10 — Module catalog and composition

 required

-Vertex map, edge / subscription registry, dispatch loop
+Vertex map, edge and subscription registry, dispatch loop

 path_handle